emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: jl92.html

+    Weighted Reference Counting is a low-communication distributed storage reclamation scheme for loosely-coupled multiprocessors.
+    The algorithm we present herein extends weighted reference counting to allow the collection of cyclic data structures.
+To do so, the algorithm identifies candidate objects that may be part of cycles and performs a tricolour mark-scan on their subgraph in a lazy manner to discover whether the subgraph is still in use.
+The algorithm is concurrent in the sense that multiple useful computation processes and garbage collection processes can be performed simultaneously.

 * .. _JONES96:

   Richard E. Jones, Rafael Lins.
 1996. "`Garbage Collection: Algorithms for Automatic Dynamic Memory Management <http://www.cs.ukc.ac.uk/people/staff/rej/gcbook/gcbook.html>`_".
 Wiley.
 ISBN 0-471-94148-4.

   .. abstract: jones96.html

+    [from the back cover] The memory storage requirements of complex programs are extremely difficult to manage correctly by hand.
+A single error may lead to indeterminate and inexplicable program crashes.
+Worse still, failures are often unrepeatable and may surface only long after the program has been delivered to the customer.
+The eradication of memory errors typically consumes a substantial amount of development time.
+And yet the answer is relatively easy -- garbage collection; removing the clutter of memory management from module interfaces, which then frees the programmer to concentrate on the problem at hand rather than low-level book-keeping details.
+For this reason, most modern object-oriented languages such as Smalltalk, Eiffel, Java and Dylan, are supported by garbage collection.
+Garbage collecting libraries are even available for such uncooperative languages as C and C++.

+    This book considers how dynamic memory can be recycled automatically to guarantee error-free memory management.
+There is an abundant but disparate literature on the subject, largely confined to research papers.
+This book sets out to pool this experience in a single accessible and unified framework.

+    Each of the important algorithms is explained in detail, often with illustrations of its characteristic features and animations of its use.
+Techniques are described and compared for declarative and imperative programming styles, for sequential, concurrent and distributed architectures.

+    For professionals developing programs from simple software tools to complex systems, as well as for researchers and students working in compiler construction, functional, logic and object-oriented programming design, this book will provide not only a clear introduction but also a convenient reference source for modern garbage collection techniques.

 * .. _ACM98:

   Richard E. Jones.
 1998. "`ISMM'98 International Symposium on Memory Management <http://www.acm.org/pubs/contents/proceedings/plan/286860/>`_".
 ACM.
 ISBN 1-58113-114-3.

   .. abstract: acm98.html

+    (From the preface:) The International Symposium on Memory Management is a forum for research in several related areas of memory management, especially garbage collectors and dynamic storage allocators. [...]
+The nineteen papers selected for publication in this volume cover a remarkably broad range of memory management topics from explicit malloc-style allocation to automatic memory management, from cache-conscious data layout to efficient management of distributed references, from conservative to type-accurate garbage collection, for applications ranging from user application to long-running servers, supporting languages as different as C, C++, Modula-3, Java, Eiffel, Erlang, Scheme, ML, Haskell and Prolog.

 * .. _JONES12: